idamsufiana/BasicRules/README.md

 	3. Implement clean code and clean architecture while build apps
 	4. HackerRank has many various SQL problems and Codewars is good for practicing javascript, most basic backend coding in testdome
+  	5. Finish your spring boot course, Xml parser and AOP cases are frequently missing when you only rely on office tasks
- 	5. Create Rest API in several Frameworks
+ 	6. Create Rest API in several Frameworks
-	6. Create and publish personal 'website' project
+	7. Create and publish personal 'website' project
-	7. Practice ci/cd (Gitlab CI, Jenkins), container orchestration (Kubernetes) and treat unit test as important as development
+	8. Practice ci/cd (Gitlab CI, Jenkins), container orchestration (Kubernetes) and treat unit test as important as development
-	8. ERD Diagram & DB handling, Indexing, Redisetc
+	9. ERD Diagram & DB handling, Indexing, Redisetc
-	9. Learn system design
+	10. Learn system design
-	10. Angular, React JS & Node Js are also important as other backend framework
+	11. Angular, React JS & Node Js are also important as other backend framework
-  	11. follow tech Youtuber to stay update latest tech and create a nice setup to make a good life
+  	12. follow tech Youtuber to stay update latest tech and create a nice setup to make a good life
-   	12. Be Multi-Languages programmer, Python is other best choice
+   	13. Be Multi-Languages programmer, Python is other best choice
-    13. Make everyday deadline: for leetcode, practice, take a course or project
+    14. Make everyday deadline: for leetcode, practice, take a course or project
-    14. Be Proactive and autonomous
+    15. Be Proactive and autonomous